Foundation wall anchors can repair many bowing wall problems, including those that cause cracks, inward bulging and sliding.

 Horizontal cracks or water leaking through the foundation walls are early signs of increased hydrostatic pressures on your basement walls.
 If these problems are ignored, your walls can eventually fail.

 At Thrasher, we recommend the Geo-Lock™ Wall Anchor System to stabilize failing foundation walls.
-Our contractors follow these six steps when installing our warrantied wall anchor system:
+We follow these six steps when installing our warrantied wall anchor system:

 Before installation, we determine specific locations for each anchor to maximize their effectiveness.
-When our foundation contractors arrive, their proposal will show the exact placement for each anchor in your yard.
+When our foundation experts arrive, our proposal will show the exact placement for each anchor in your yard.

 At the beginning of each earth anchor installation, sod is carefully removed from your lawn and placed aside for later.
 A sheet is laid down to help protect your lawn and landscaping, and an earth anchor hole is made using a power auger.